-When you refill your vehicle with petrol at a refilling station using a credit card, it attracts additional charge.
-For example, when you use a citibank credit card, 2.5% of the billed amount is charges (minimum of Rs.10).
-It is however, waived at Indian Oil Outlets for transactions done on Citibank EDCs(swipe machines).
+When you refill your vehicle with petrol at a refilling station using a credit card, it attracts an additional charge.
+For example, when you use a Citibank credit card, 2.5% of the billed amount is charged (minimum of Rs.10).
+It is, however, waived at Indian Oil Outlets for transactions done on Citibank EDCs(swipe machines).

 8. Railway Ticket Booking Surcharge

 When you book a railway ticket through your credit card either at the railway reservation counter or online, you get charged an additional fee called railway ticket booking surcharge.